 A motor vehicle collision involving a large commercial truck, 18-wheeler, or semi-truck can be a large-scale disaster.
 If you or someone you love was recently injured in this type of crash, the Chicago personal injury attorneys at Meyers & Flowers can help you seek justice and full financial compensation using tailored legal strategies.

-Our team of talented personal injury trial lawyers has been advocating for crash victims in Chicago and around the country for many years.
+Our team of talented Chicago truck accident lawyers has been advocating for crash victims in Chicago and around the country for many years.
 We will use our compassion, commitment to justice, and in-depth knowledge of trucking accident cases to benefit you or your claim.
 Discuss your specific case and legal rights at no cost during a free consultation in Chicago.

 Table of Contents